-As someone who can sometimes be a little too obsessed with crunching numbers, I can understand the mindset of someone who goes full freak-out mode when things don’t add up.
-There are some times when you do all the math in the world, but it seems like you just won’t have enough money to make that one credit card payment, or put as much into savings that you’d like.
+As someone who can sometimes be a little too obsessed with crunching numbers, I can understand the mindset of someone who goes into full freak-out mode when things don’t add up.
+There are some times when you do all the math in the world, but it seems like you just won’t have enough money to make that one credit card payment, or put as much into savings as you’d like.

 In these situations, it’s more important than ever to calm down and let a cooler head prevail.
 Stressing out will only make things harder for you and your loved ones, and it certainly won’t make you any more money.
-Here are a few tips you can use to cool down a bit when you’re dealing with financial hardship:
+Here are a few tips you can use to decompress a bit when you’re dealing with financial hardship:

-- Know that not everything has to be perfect
+- Know that not everything has to be perfect.

-- Double-check your math
+- Double-check your math.

-- Try meditating or praying
+- Try meditating or praying.